meashiri/ctf-writeups/gh-pages/content/posts/202304-umdCTF/index.md

 We are given a network capture file in `pcapng` format.
 Before we start on this challenge, notice that the title of the challenge hints to `FTP Only`.

 As usual, I use the protocol-hierarchy statistics to see the data in the capture.
 Nearly 85% of the traffic is TLS.
-Unless in rare circumstances, we would not be asked to decrypt TLS traffic.
+Except in rare circumstances, we would not be asked to decrypt TLS traffic.
 So, it is safe to ignore.
 Given this fact and because of the hint from the challenge name, I decided to focus on FTP next.
 ```
 $ tshark -r fire-type-pokemon-only -z io,phs